 What does “archival safe” mean when it comes to storing your photographs?
 Archival safe means the photo box, album, sleeve, etc is lignin-free, acid-free, PVC-free and has a neutral pH to prevent the degradation of your photos.

 Photo boxes are a popular way to store family photographs.
-Even though you use archival safe photo boxes, there are ways to further safe guard your precious photographs.
+Even when you use archival safe photo boxes, there are ways to further safe guard your precious photographs.

-- Don’t over fill the photo box.
+- Do not over fill the photo box.
 Stuffing “just one more” into the box risks scratching or tearing of your photo.

-- Don’t under fill your photo box either.
+- Do not under fill your photo box either.
 Under filling a box encourages bowing of the photographs.
 Avoid this by using the correct size box or use a spacer to if needed.

 - Store like sized photos together.
 This prevents excessive shifting that could scratch your photographs.